 To print the screen of a single window or menu

 Manually selecting screenshot area is convenient.
 But when you open several apps or windows but just like to screenshot one of them, there is a quicker way to do that.

 Step 1: Open the window or the menu that you'd like to capture.

 Step 2: Press and hold the key combinations: Command + Shift + 4 + Space bar.

 Step 3: You'll see a camera icon replacing the pointer on the screen.
 Simply move the camera and click on the window or menu that you want to capture.

 Step 4: The screenshot will appear at the corner of your screen for seconds, and then will be automatically saved to your desktop.

 Grab a screen with QuickTime Player application

-Except for the three ways mentioned above, another way to grab a screen is using QuickTime Player.
+Except for the three ways mentioned above, QuickTime Player, a screen recorder for Mac, also can be used to grab a screen.
 You can launch it by pressing and holding Command + Shift + 5 on your keyboard.
 Or go to Launchpad> launch QuickTime Player> click File at menu bar> click New Screen Recording.